 If you’re looking for a good creatine source for your next cutting or bulking phase, check out my article about my favorite brand of creatine and why it’s the only one that I use.
-It’s the best one I’ve found, and literally the only one that I use anymore.
-I hid a discount code in there so be sure to check it out!
+It’s the best one I’ve found, and it’s the only one that I use anymore.

 Anybody that’s done a cut more than once will know that it’s almost impossible to gain muscle and cut fat at the same time, but creatine can actually help you achieve this.

 When you stop taking creatine, during a cut or not, you’re likely to lose some muscle mass.
 This is because your muscles have less energy, and you won’t be able to lift as much weight as you could while you were taking creatine.